Moses Kimhi

 Moses Kimhi (c.
 1127 – c.
 1190), also known as the ReMaK, was a medieval Jewish biblical commentator and grammarian.

 Birth and early life

 Kimhi was born around 1127, the eldest son of Joseph Kimhi and the brother of David Kimhi, known as the RaDaK.
-He was born and lived in Hachmei Provence in Occitania, an area that was heavily under the influence of the Sephardic community of that time.
+He was born and lived in Provence in Occitania, an area that was heavily under the influence of the Sephardic community of that time.
 Little else is known of his early life.

 Adulthood

 He apparently raised his younger brother David following the death of their father, and was a major influence in his commentaries.